-Rajoy had hoped to mobilise hitherto quiescent supporters of union with Spain and so deal separatism a decisive blow.
+Rajoy, who called the election after sacking the previous, secessionist government, had hoped to mobilize hitherto quiescent supporters of union with Spain and deal separatism a decisive blow.

-Instead, his own party performed miserably, and the result raises the question of a return to power for the Catalan president he had deposed.
+Instead, his own party performed miserably, and the result raises the question of a return to power for Carles Puigdemont, the Catalan president he had deposed.

-Catalonia, a former principality with its own language, has stepped up its push for independence in recent years as its economy has boomed.
-Secessionists say it pays an unfair share of taxes to Madrid, but investors fear independence would knock the indebted region out of the EU and the euro zone by default.
+Secessionists say Catalonia pays an unfair share of taxes to Madrid, but investors fear independence would knock the indebted region out of the EU and the euro zone by default.

 GERMANY AND FRANCE BACK RAJOY